Frequently Asked Questions

 Why can’t I refer myself to a specialist?

 When seen at the Engemann Student Health Center, most patients can have their needs met with our Primary Care services, in which case specialty care is not needed.
-However, in the case of a specialized need, in order to be sure you are referred to the right specialist, most services require a Primary Care appointment.
-The services which require a referral include: acupuncture, allergy clinic, chiropractic, dermatology, dietetic services, occupational therapy, orthopedics, and physical therapy (and most services outside of the health center).
+However, in order to be sure you are referred to the correct type of specialist, most services require a Primary Care appointment first.
+The services which require a referral include: allergy clinic, dermatology, nutrition services, occupational therapy, orthopedics, and physical therapy (and most services outside of the health center).
 If you are going to receive any services outside the health center, check with your insurance carrier to check if a referral is needed, prior to scheduling any appointments.

 What is the definition of a “referral”?